You need to enable JavaScript to run this app.

 If your application is unsuccessful

-After the September Council meeting, a letter or email will be sent to the contact person for each unsuccessful application notifying them of the outcome.
+After the October Council meeting, an email will be sent to the contact person for each unsuccessful application notifying them of the outcome.

 Your privacy